 Arnold White Memorial Scholarship

 The Arnold H. White Memorial Scholarship was established in 2004 by Mr. White’s estate.
 Arnold H. White was a generous community citizen of Lancaster County in Nebraska.
-Upon his death in 2004, he left a portion of his estate to the Lincoln Community Foundation to provide scholarships to graduating seniors and former graduates from high schools in the communities of Lyons, Lincoln, or Fairbury in Nebraska who demonstrate academic success and financial need.
+Upon his death in 2004, he left a portion of his estate to the Lincoln Community Foundation to provide scholarships to graduating seniors and former graduates from high schools in the communities of Lincoln, Lyons, or Fairbury in Nebraska.
 He knew the importance of a good education and wanted to help students fulfill their dreams of attaining a college degree and becoming active community citizens.

 REQUIRED WITH APPLICATION: High school transcript(s) (copies of transcripts are acceptable) and the first page from your FAFSA Report.